kodguru/puppet-module-nisclient/README.md

 # Compatability

-This module has been tested to work on the following systems with Puppet v3.
+This module has been tested to work on the following systems with Puppet v3 and Ruby 1.8.7, 1.9.3, and 2.0.0.

  * EL 5
  * EL 6